myopenmath/policies/terms-of-service.md

 You agree to indemnify, defend, and hold harmless MyOpenMath and its officers, directors, employees, volunteers, consultants and agents from and against any and all claims, liabilities, damages, losses, costs, expenses, fees (including reasonable attorneys' fees) that such parties may incur as a result of or arising from your (or anyone using your account's) violation of these Terms.
 MyOpenMath reserves the right, at its own expense, to assume the exclusive defense and control of any matter otherwise subject to indemnification by you, and in such case, you agree to cooperate with MyOpenMath' defense of such claim.

 <h2 id="intellectual-property">16.
 Intellectual Property</h2>
-**TODO: maybe delete this section?**
 “MyOpenMath” and the MyOpenMath logo, and certain other of the names, logos, and materials displayed in the MyOpenMath Services, may constitute trademarks, trade names, or service marks (“**Marks**”) of MyOpenMath or other entities.
 You are not authorized to use any such Marks.
 Ownership of all such Marks and the goodwill associated therewith remains with MyOpenMath or those other entities.
-The content on the MyOpenMath Services (the “**Content**”), including without limitation, the software, graphs, text and graphics, is protected under United States and international copyright laws, is subject to other intellectual property and proprietary rights and laws, and is owned by MyOpenMath or its licensors.
-Other than with respect to your own User Submissions and Generated Materials, (a) the Content may not be copied, modified, reproduced, republished, posted, transmitted, sold, offered for sale, or redistributed in any way without the prior written permission of MyOpenMath and its applicable licensors; and (b) you must abide by all copyright notices, information, or restrictions contained in or attached to any Content.

 <h2 id="miscellaneous">17.
 Miscellaneous</h2>